Theatre Arts B.A. with a Concentration in Stage and Screen Acting/Directing

 YEAR TWO TERM TWO ::

-YEAR THREE TERM ONE ::
+YEAR THREE TERM TWO ::

 • THEA-332A Theatrical Performance III or elective units